Got A Business Valuation? Throw It Away. You Can Sell For A Lot More Than That Valuation!

 But what is the right kind of buyer?

-Even once you've eliminated the unfunded buyers, the right kind of buyer is someone who can derive a lot more benefit from your business than other buyers can - a strategic buyer who sees synergies between his business and yours, as opposed to a financial buyer who's looking simply at your numbers.
+Even once the unfunded buyers, are eliminated, the right kind of buyer is someone who can derive a lot more benefit from the business than other buyers can - a strategic buyer who sees synergies between their business and the target, as opposed to a financial buyer who's looking simply at past performance numbers.

-Let us take an example of a distribution business you own that's making £500K in net profit per year.
-Let's also assume that businesses in this industry are selling for 5x net profit.
+Let us take an example of a distribution business that's making £500K in net profit per year.
+Let's also assume that businesses in this industry are selling for 5x net profit (or EBITDA).
 A financial buyer would expect to pay no more than £2.5m (£500K x 5) because that's how much he sees the business making over the next five years.
 (Yes, it's about what they see in the future rather than what happened over the last five years.)

-However, a strategic buyer, say a competitor, may be able to extract further efficiencies from your distribution business.
-On making the acquisition he could combine storage for both businesses and take one large warehouse rather than maintaining two small ones.
-He could also dispense with staff - why would he need two warehouse managers and two people doing book keeping?
+However, a strategic buyer, say a competitor, may be able to extract further efficiencies from this distribution business.
+On making the acquisition they could combine storage for both businesses and take one large warehouse rather than maintaining two small ones.
+They could also dispense with staff - why would they need two warehouse managers and two people doing book keeping?

-He may see numerous other ways to benefit from merging the two businesses.
-Perhaps he has some services that you don't currently provide to your customers and he recognises that on making the acquisition he'll have a ready customer base (of your customers) to whom he can offer an additional service.
+They may see numerous other ways to benefit from merging the two businesses.
+Perhaps they has some services that the target business doesn't currently provide and they recognise that on making the acquisition they'll have a ready customer base (of the target's customers) to whom they can offer an additional service.

-He might be able to see a future of £600K in annual profit from the acquired business.
-He could therefore justify paying £3m (£600K x 5), a cool half a million more!
+They might be able to see a future of £600K in annual profit from the acquired business.
+They could therefore justify paying £3m (£600K x 5), a cool half a million more

 Some businesses end up selling to financial buyers simply because the vendor (or his broker) didn't do a good enough job finding strategic buyers.
 Strategic buyers are not easy to find because, most often, and unlike financial buyers, they're not out there looking to make an acquisition!
 They need to be found, they need to be wooed, their board needs to be convinced to take the risk - buying a business is always additional risk! - and they need to be persuaded to sit down and talk numbers.
 This is no easy task by any stretch of the imagination.

-And if you want to get multiple strategic buyers, you can do it yourself, but it takes a lot of legwork - literally hundreds of hours of sorting (bought) data on companies in the sector, finding targets, approaching them, following up, generating the interest and gently guiding each prospective buyer.
+And if vendors want to get multiple strategic buyers, they can do it themselves, but it takes a lot of legwork - literally hundreds of hours of sorting (bought) data on companies in the sector, finding targets, approaching them, following up, generating the interest and gently guiding each prospective buyer.

 And that's just to get them to the point of signing an NDA!

-A broker will cost you money in advance fees for all the early stage slog.
+A broker will cost money in advance fees for all the early stage slog.
 (How much?)
-Yes, the competent and successful brokers won't touch any deal where you pay only at the point of successfully selling your business.
+Yes, the competent and successful brokers won't touch any deal where the clients pay only at the point of successfully selling the business.
+They do charge a "success fee" but that's in addition to the advance.

 3. Attract buyers with the right KIND of funds